-- Contemporaneous valuations performed by unrelated third-party experts; - The progress of FF's research and development; - FF's stage of development and commercialization and FF's business strategy; - Industry information, such as external market conditions affecting the electric car industry and trends within the electric car industry; - Lack of marketability of FF's ordinary shares; - Likelihood of achieving a liquidity event, such as an initial public offering, SPAC merger, or strategic sale given prevailing market conditions and the nature and history of FF's business: - Prices, privileges, powers, preferences, and rights of our convertible preferred stock relative to those of FF's ordinary shares; - Forecasted cash flow projections for FF's business; - Liquidity of stock-based awards involving securities in a private company; and - Macroeconomic conditions.
+- Contemporaneous valuations performed by unrelated third-party experts; - The progress of FF's research and development; - FF's stage of development and commercialization and FF's business strategy; - Industry information, such as external market conditions affecting the electric car industry and trends within the electric car industry; - Lack of marketability of FF's ordinary shares; - Likelihood of achieving a liquidity event, such as an initial public offering, SPAC merger, or strategic sale given prevailing market conditions and the nature and history of FF's business; - Prices, privileges, powers, preferences, and rights of our convertible preferred stock relative to those of FF's ordinary shares; - Forecasted cash flow projections for FF's business; - Liquidity of stock-based awards involving securities in a private company: and - Macroeconomic conditions.

-The assumptions underlying these valuations represented management's best estimate, which involved inherent uncertainties and the application of management's judgment.
-The probability of a liquidity event and the derived discount rate are significant assumptions used to estimate the fair value of FF's ordinary shares.
-If FF had used different assumptions or estimates, the fair value of FF's ordinary shares and FF's stock-based compensation expense could have been materially different.
+The assumptions underlying these valuations represented strategic plans, including completing its manufacturing facility used different assumptions or estimates, the fair value of capital resources, and going concern.
+FF's ordinary shares and FF's stock-based compensation The increase in value between the January 2021 valuation and expense could have been materially different.

-During 2020 and 2021 (prior to the closing of the Business Combination), FF's estimated fair value of its Class A Ordinary Shares remained relatively consistent, fluctuating between \$2.449 per share as of March 31, 2020 ("March 2020 valuation") and \$2.767 per share as of January 20, 2021 ("January 2021 valuation").
+\$2.449 per share as of March 31, 2020 ("March 2020 valuation") and \$2.767 per share as of January 20, 2021 ("January 2021 valuation").
 As of April 20, 2021, FF's estimated fair value of its Class A Ordinary Shares was \$7.948 ("April 2021 valuation").